Ross King (author): Career and works

 King was born in Estevan, Saskatchewan, Canada and was raised in the nearby village of North Portal.
 He received his undergraduate university education at the University of Regina, where in 1984 he completed a Bachelor of Arts (Honours) degree in English Literature.
 Continuing his studies at the University of Regina, he received a Master of Arts degree in 1986 upon completing a thesis on the poet T. S. Eliot.
 Later he achieved a PhD from York University in Toronto (1992), where he specialized in eighteenth-century English literature.

 King moved to England to take up a position as a post-doctoral research fellow at University College London.
 It was at this time that he began writing his first novel.

 King's first novel, Domino, (1995), tells the story of a castrato singer seen through the experience of an aspiring painter in the London of the 1770s.

 In 1998, King published Ex-Libris, his second work of historical fiction.
 Set in London and Prague, it chronicles how a London bookseller's search in the 1660s for a missing manuscript leads him unwittingly into a world of deception and murder.

 Brunelleschi's Dome: The Story of the Great Cathedral in Florence (2000) describes how the Italian architect Filippo Brunelleschi designed what still stands as the largest masonry dome ever built: the dome of the cathedral of Santa Maria del Fiore, completed in 1436.
 Brunelleschi's Dome marked King's transition from novelist to writer of art histories and biographies.
+Brunelleschi's Dome was on the bestseller lists of the New York Times, the Boston Globe and the San Francisco Chronicle, and was the recipient of several awards including the 2000 Book Sense Nonfiction Book of the Year.

 Michelangelo and the Pope's Ceiling, (2002), follows the four arduous years during which Michelangelo painted the ceiling of the Sistine Chapel amid the political and religious intrigues of early sixteenth-century Rome.
+For Michelangelo and the Pope's Ceiling, King was nominated in 2003 for a National Book Critics Circle Award.